A New Orleans Holiday Heritage Tour

 Check into the Henry Howard Hotel

-Settle into the Henry Howard Hotel, an intimate boutique property in the heart of the Lower Garden District that perfectly captures New Orleans' historic elegance.
+Settle into the Henry Howard Hotel, an intimate boutique property private for our group in the heart of the Lower Garden District.
 This beautifully restored 1867 mansion features just 18 rooms, each uniquely designed with period architectural details, soaring ceilings, and modern luxuries.
 The hotel's secluded courtyard and wraparound galleries offer peaceful retreats from the festive energy of the season, while its location on St. Charles Avenue places you steps from the iconic streetcar line and within walking distance of Magazine Street's galleries, restaurants, and shops.
-This will be your home base for the week as you explore New Orleans during its most enchanting season.
+This will be our exclusive home base for the week as we explore New Orleans during its most enchanting season.

 Henry Howard Hotel

-5:00 PM ~ Welcome Party: Beams & Brews with PRC and Live Music at the Hotel
+5:00 pm ~ Welcome Party: Beams & Brews with PRC at the Hotel

 Kick off your holiday adventure with Beams & Brews, the Preservation Resource Center's beloved casual gathering where architecture enthusiasts, preservationists, and curious travelers come together over drinks and conversation.
-In the inviting courtyard or parlor of the Henry Howard Hotel, PRC staff will introduce you to New Orleans' rich preservation landscape while local musicians set the festive mood with live performances.
+In the inviting courtyard or parlor of the Henry Howard Hotel, PRC staff will introduce you to New Orleans' rich preservation landscape.
 This informal welcome creates the perfect atmosphere to meet your fellow travelers, toast to the week ahead, and begin understanding the passionate community effort that keeps New Orleans' historic architecture alive.
 Learn what makes this holiday tour different from any other New Orleans experience as you sip cocktails and prepare for five days of unprecedented insider access.

 Beams & Brews at our hotel